SoftwareAG/cumulocity-self-service-certification/README.md

 ## Diagrams & Graphics

-The files [Endpoints](./docs/endpoints.md), [Certification Process](./docs/media/information-model.drawio.svg) and [Information Model](./docs/information-model.md) provide inside information on the tool.
+The files [Endpoints](./docs/endpoints.md) and [Information Model](./docs/information-model.md) provide inside information on the tool.
 Interested readers can consume this information to get a deeper understanding of the tool itself.

 ## Documentation Overview